Alison Newcomer, LMFT, LPC, MCJ, CAS, EMDR

 My counseling approach is client-centered, strength based and collaborative.
 I work with clients to find personal growth through empowerment.
 I believe in the ability of people to overcome obstacles and work through life challenges

 I am a Licensed Marriage and Family Therapist, and a Licensed Professional Counselor.
-I am also a Certified Addictions Counselor an EMDR Practitioner.
+I am also a Licensed Certified Addictions Specialist an EMDR Practitioner.

 I am a member of CAMFT, AAMFT and NADCP.